tuberry/extension-list/README.md

 [<img src="https://raw.githubusercontent.com/andyholmes/gnome-shell-extensions-badge/master/get-it-on-ego.svg?sanitize=true" alt="Get it on GNOME Extensions" height="100" align="middle">][EGO]

-## Notes

-* The DOT ornament means the extension is enabled;
-* Click the menu item to enable/disable the extension, while hold <kbd>Ctrl</kbd> to invoke the button function;

 ## Contributions

-Any contribution is welcome.

-### Ideas

-For any question or idea, feel free to open an issue or PR in the repo.
+Feel free to open an issue or PR in the repo for any question or idea.

 ### Translations